Connect with us

 Carroll Rhodes, the plaintiffs’ attorney, argued that the appointment of judges to the Hinds County Circuit Court violates the 14th Amendment of the U.S. Constitution because residents would not get to elect judges from their own community like residents in other parts of the state served by other circuit courts.

-The state has an interest in addressing those issues, and he reiterated that the purpose of HB 1020 was to address crime and resources to the Hinds County Circuit Court to work through its backlog.
+The state has an interest in addressing those issues, and he reiterated that the purpose of HB 1020 was to address crime and provide resources to the Hinds County Circuit Court to work through its backlog.

 Mark Nelson, a private attorney representing Randolph, said the appointments are a judicial act covered by judicial immunity, while Rhodes said it is an administrative act not covered by judicial immunity.

-Nelson cautioned the court that a ruling against judicial immunity for the chief justice could open the door for civil action against judges and a against judges making any appointments, such as experts, defense for indigent defendants and court interpreters.
+Nelson cautioned the court that a ruling against judicial immunity for the chief justice could open the door for civil action against judges and a challenge against judges making any appointments, such as experts, defense for indigent defendants and court interpreters.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.